opnfv/vswitchperf/docs/userguides/installation.rst

 ======================

 The test suite requires Python 3.3 and relies on a number of other packages.
 These need to be installed for the test suite to function.
-To install Python 3.3 in CentOS 7, an additional repository, Software Collections (`a link`_) should be enabled.

-Installation of required packages and preparation of Python 3 virtual environment is performed by systems/build_base_machine.sh.
+Installation of required packages, preparation of Python 3 virtual environment and compilation of OVS, DPDK and QEMU is performed by script **systems/build_base_machine.sh**.
 It should be executed under user account, which will be used for vsperf execution.

 Please Note: Password-less sudo access must be configured for given user account before script is executed.